Each side is 1.75” x 1.75”.

 I inserted “walls” between the two halves of the piece, showing at once the isolation of the pandemic, and the growing division among one another – yet, the two are inextricably connected by a chain, a situation we cannot ignore nor escape in a time of viral spread.

-See my Holding Light and Requiem Collections created during the 2020 pandemic.
+See my Holding Light, Requiem, and Charity Collections that I created during the 2020 pandemic.